-This chocolate avocado pudding is a nutritious dessert that tastes amazingly rich and chocolaty.
+This chocolate pudding with avocados is a nutritious dessert that tastes amazingly rich and chocolaty.
 It’s perfect for picky kids who might hesitate to eat undisguised avocado.
 This delicious treat is vegan, refined sugar free, gluten free, and paleo diet friendly.

 I chose avocados that were pretty soft and ripe (but not brown on the inside) for this recipe.
 Using avocados on the riper side makes it easier to achieve a pudding with a silky smooth, creamy texture.
 Give your avocados a squeeze before cutting into them to make sure they aren’t too hard.
 As long as they can be squished a little when squeezed then they should blend up nicely in the pudding.